Toothpaste Lesson: Kindness Object Lesson & Bullying Activity

 Step 1: Setting the Stage

 Start by introducing the lesson with a brief discussion on the power of words.
-Talk about how our what we say can have a lasting impact, much like toothpaste that can't be put back into the tube.
+Talk about how what we say can have a lasting impact, much like toothpaste that can't be put back into the tube.
 Emphasize the importance of kindness and understanding in creating a positive classroom environment.

 Step 2: Distribute Materials